baiiiii/archlinux-wsl/README.md

 ## Installation

-From a Windows system with [WSL 2 installed](https://learn.microsoft.com/en-us/windows/wsl/install), use one of the following installation method.
+From a Windows system with [WSL 2 installed](https://learn.microsoft.com/en-us/windows/wsl/install), use one of the following installation methods.
 Note that WSL 1 is **not** supported.

 ### Automated install